San José (Almería): Nature and tourism

-Accommodation, getting there, eating and drinking

-Generally there is accommodation open all year round and it is especially plentiful during the spring and summer months, although one may want to book early.
-During the summer and during Semana Santa (holy week), prices can be particularly expensive.
-There are a number of websites with information relating to hotels, hostels, self-catering accommodation, food and drink.

 Natural spaces

 Due to its situation in the middle of the Parque Natural de Cabo de Gata, one is never far away from natural spaces, the most popular of those being the beaches.
 But there is so much more and all within walking distance of San José.

 Beaches

 Apart from the town beaches of Playa de San José, Playa de la Calilla and "Tobacco Beach", one can wander westward to the stunning beaches of Playa de los Genoveses, Playa de Mónsul and Cala de la Media Luna.
 These are just a few of the beaches and coves to be found to the west of the town.
 There is also Playa del Barronal, Cala del Príncipe, Cala Chica, Cala Carbón and many more.
 To the east to the pueblo is Cala Higuera, overlooked by the bar El Refugio (only open mid- to high season).
 All beaches around San José are ideal for snorkelling.